elos/documentation/theory/2 - functions.md

 If we take the paradigm of the function as a set of ordered pairs, then:

-    f^{−1} = {(y,x) ∈ T × S : (x,y) ∈ f}.
+    f^{−1} = {(y,x) ∈ T × S : (x,y) ∈ f}

-Note that the facts that f is onto and one-to-one ensure that f is a valid function from T onto S. We can say that the sets S and T are in one-to-one correspondence if there exists an injective function from S onto T.  We can also state the following theorem:
+Note that the facts that f is onto and one-to-one ensure that f^{-1} is a valid function from T onto S. We can say that the sets S and T are in one-to-one correspondence if there exists an injective function from S onto T.  We can also state the following theorem:

-    f: A → A is a bijection ⇔  ∃ an inverse function g: A → A such that g(f(x)) = x and f(g(y)) = y ∀ x,y ∈ A
+    f: A → A is a bijection ⇔ ∃ an inverse function g: A → A such that g(f(x)) = x and f(g(y)) = y, ∀x, y ∈ A

 ##### Restrictions

-Suppose that f: S → T and that A ⊆ S. The function f_A: A → T defined by the rule f_A(x) = f(x) ∀x ∈ A is called, appropriately enough,the restriction of f to A. As a set of ordered pairs, note that f_A = {(x,y) ∈ f: x ∈ A}.
+Suppose that f: S → T and that A ⊆ S. The function f_A: A → T defined by the rule f_A(x) = f(x) ∀x ∈ A is called, appropriately enough, the restriction of f to A. As a set of ordered pairs, note that f_A = {(x,y) ∈ f: x ∈ A}.
 The notion of a function as a set of ordered pairs is formally quite handy.

 ##### Identity

-The identity function on a set S is the function IS from S onto S defined by I_S(x) = x ∀x ∈ S
+The identity function on a set S is the function from S onto S defined by I_S(x) = x ∀x ∈ S

 #### Composition

 We wrote earlier, f(g(x)).
 This is in fact a function composition.
 Suppose that g: R → S and f: S → T. The composition of f with g is the function f ∘ g: R → T defined by:

     (f ∘ g)(x) = f(g(x)), ∀ x ∈ R

 ##### Associativity of Composition